Antimagnetic watch: History

-The first recorded experiments in anti-magnetic watch-making are in 1846.
+The first recorded experiments in anti-magnetic watch-making were in 1846.
 Watchmakers from Vacheron Constantin were among the first to experiment with anti-magnetic features of a watch.
-However, they succeeded in assembling the first antimagnetic watch only several decades later.
+However, they succeeded in assembling the first anti-magnetic watch only several decades later.
 That watch was able to withstand magnetic fields because some of its parts were made of non-magnetic metals: the palladium-made balance wheel, balance spring and the lever shaft.

 In 1896 Charles Édouard Guillaume discovered the nickel-based alloy Invar.
 Afterwards, in 1920, when he received the Nobel Prize in Physics, he developed another alloy - Elinvar.
 These alloys assisted in the assembly of anti-magnetic watches.
-Invar and Elinvar are able to resist magnetic fields, allowing the watch to continue to keep accurate time.
+Invar and Elinvar are able to resist magnetic fields, allowing the watch to continue keeping accurate time.

 The first anti-magnetic pocket watch was assembled by Vacheron Constantin in 1915.

 In 1930, Tissot produced the first ever non-magnetic wristwatch.